Much has been said about how excellent customer service should be defined and delivered.

 There are countless best practices and industry-approved tips for how customer engagement should be done and how customer needs should be addressed.
-But if you re really after the satisfaction of the people you serve, you d get ideas for improvement straight from them.
+But if you’re really after the satisfaction of the people you serve, you’d get ideas for improvement straight from them.

-The voice of the customer refers to the processes and activities that capture your market s needs and wants.
-Being able to give those preferences means that you re really listening to that voice.
+The voice of the customer refers to the processes and activities that capture your market’s needs and wants.
+Being able to give those preferences means you’re really listening to that voice.

-One way of personalizing service is by mentioning the customer s name in phone conversations or email threads, but this isn t the only thing that you can do.
+One way of personalizing service is by mentioning the customer’s name in phone conversations or email threads, but this isn’t the only thing that you can do.
 You can also know their unique preferences, remember dates that are important to them, give reminders, send birthday greetings, speak their language—the list goes on.

 Who doesn’t?
 In fact, these are what would most likely get people to rave about your brand.
 Show the love by giving unexpected discounts, free shipping, gifts, or anything that would brighten their day.

-Giving surprise gifts from time to time would be nice, but costly gestures are not the only thing that could put a smile on your customers face.
+Giving surprise gifts from time to time would be nice, but costly gestures are not the only thing that could put a smile on your customers’ face.
 Small acts of kindness like sneaking in a simple thank-you note to go along with the product they ordered can prove that the thought truly matters more than the cost.

-If it s worth the pay, why not?
+If it’s worth the pay, why not?
 Restaurant patrons double their tips if the servers did a superb job at making their dining experience pleasant.
 Your buyers or callers would do the same if your agents are extra attentive throughout the transaction.